-Your LifeIncome, as a lifetime annuity, has an investment term for the rest of your life (and your Reversionary Beneficiary's life if nominated).
-A full withdrawal is possible in the first six months under the extended cooling-off period, but after that there is no voluntary withdrawal option provided.
+Your Lifelncome, as a lifetime annuity, has an investment term for the rest of your life (and your Reversionary Beneficiary's life if nominated).
+A withdrawal is possible during the Withdrawal Period previously described on page 20, but after that there is no voluntary withdrawal option provided.
 A lump sum Death Benefit will be paid to the nominated beneficiaries or the estate if the policy owner passes away within the Death Benefit Period, if there is no Reversionary Beneficiary.
 If there is a Reversionary Beneficiary and they too pass away within the Death Benefit Period, a lump sum payment will be made to their nominated beneficiaries or their estate.